MatthewRDodds/matthewrdodds.github.com/index.md

 For the past year I've been employed as an apprentice.
 It's been a pretty fantastic learning experience.

-For this blog I will attempt to log at least one thing I have learned each day for reference later.
+For this blog I will attempt to log at least one thing I have learned each day.